talha-akram/anvil/README.md

 <img width="1216" alt="image" src="https://github.com/user-attachments/assets/5e37fde3-ea61-4a03-9adb-6c9b1eb6ffe8" />

 An accent color is applied to the StatusBar depending on current mode.
-The accent color is only applied to the mode indicatior, cursor position, buffer number and file type information.
+The accent color is only applied to the mode indicator, cursor position, buffer number and file type information.

 ## Goals
-To create a highly extensible neovim configuration that can easily be adapted as an IDE for any programming language via LSP while staying light and as close to vanilla neovim as possible.
+To create a highly extensible Neovim configuration that can easily be adapted as an IDE for any programming language via LSP while staying light and as close to vanilla Neovim as possible.
 This distribution aims to be a non intrusive, solid base which the user can easily customize to fit their workflow needs.